 Background

 Since 2019, Germany has had a uniform framework for the commonly referred to “app on prescription” in the form of the “Digital Health Application” (DiGA).
-In neighboring France, clear regulations for the reimbursement of such applications are still lacking.
+In neighboring France, there are no clear regulations for the reimbursement of such applications until 2023.

-Of course, it was already possible to have software approved as a medical device along European regulatory lines in France.
-However, a framework for the reimbursability of digital applications comparable to Germany’s and a uniform process on the way there did not exist until now.
+Of course, it was already possible to approve software as a medical device under European regulations in France.
+However, there was no framework for the eligibility of digital applications for reimbursement comparable to that in Germany and no standardized process to achieve this.

-Now France – following in the footsteps of Germany and a few other European countries such as Belgium – is also moving towards creating standardized procedures for the approval and reimbursement of digital health applications.
+France then followed Germany and a few other European countries such as Belgium in creating standardized procedures for the recognition and reimbursement of digital health applications.
 In Austria, too, efforts to integrate DiGA into regular health care have been growing stronger since 2020.
 In the future, software medical devices may be reimbursed by health insurers under certain conditions.
 Along the way, France is taking its cue from the German fast-track process.

 DMD and PECAN – at a glance

-On March 31, 2023, the French Ministry of Health published a new regulatory framework for the approval process for digital health applications reimbursable by French health insurers.
+On March 31, 2023, the French Ministry of Health published a new regulatory framework for the approval of digital health applications, that are reimbursedby french health insurance companies.
 In Germany, such applications are referred to as DiGA for short, while official bodies in France use the analogous term Digital Medical Device, or DMD for short.

-A central part of the new regulation is the introduction of a fast-track procedure, which has recognizable analogies to the German “DiGA Fast Track”, and is called “PECAN“.
+A central part of the new regulation was the introduction of a fast-track procedure with recognizable analogies to the German “DiGA-Fast-Track”, which bears the name “PECAN”.
 It allows early reimbursement by health insurers for one year already without conclusive clinical evidence on the effects of the application (apart from the mandatory clinical evaluation according to MDR).
-At the same time, France is opening up the market to Germany for digital medical devices in risk classes IIb and III, while in this country the limit is IIa (note: DiGAs in risk class IIb are soon to be approvable in Germany under the MDR).
+At the same time, France also opened its market directly to Germany for digital medical devices of all risk classes in accordance with the MDR.

-This makes France an interesting market in two respects: on the one hand as an export market for DiGA already listed in Germany, and on the other hand as a market for digital medical devices that would not be certifiable in Germany due to their risk class.
+This makes France an interesting market in two respects: firstly as an export market for DiGAs already listed in Germany, and secondly as a market for digital medical devices that would not even be approved as DiGAs in Germany due to their risk class.
+This is because risk class IIb is the limit for DiGAs in Germany.

 Regulatory framework